open-component-model/ocm/docs/ocm/model.md

 A *Component* is an abstract entity describing a dedicated usage context or meaning for provided software.
 This semantic is defined by the owner of a component and subsumed by the component identity.
-It is technically defined by a globally unique identifier
+It is technically defined by a globally unique identifier.

 A component identifier uses the following naming scheme: